slowernews/wisdom-tldr/chapters/introduction.md

 > *'A great way to understand yourself is to seriously reflect on everything you find irritating in others.' -- Kevin Kelly*
 > *'Your growth as a conscious being is measured by the number of uncomfortable conversations you are willing to have.' -- Kevin Kelly*
 - unemployment makes you unhappy. dot.
+- do u want ur daughter to date somebody like u?
 -->

+> *'How we spend our days is how we spend our lives.' -- Annie Dillard*

 > *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*